thomas-melville/myNotes/General/Career_Development/Security/oauth2.md

 I use my username and password to get a token, which is then used until it expires at which point I have to log in again

-TLS should be used to encrypt any user/pass combinations befor the token is received
+TLS should be used to encrypt any user/pass combinations before the token is received

+* Actors
+  The different roles in the process
+* Clients
+  The app, you are using to access data from

 ## roles